 Information from meetings is here:

-http://gammapy.org/ is a small landing page for the Gammapy project.
-The page shown there a static webpage served via Github pages.
+https://gammapy.org/ is a small landing page for the Gammapy project.
+The page shown there is a static webpage served via GitHub pages.

-To update it, edit the HTML and CSS files this repo: https://github.com/gammapy/gammapy-webpage
+To update it, edit the HTML and CSS files in the

 and then make a pull request against the default branch for that repo, called